jessebmurray/CtCi/README.md

 Stacks are easy to implement with python lists.

-The Min-heap and Que use the LinkedList.
+The Min-heap and Queue use the LinkedList.